Siddhant8010/Careermate/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### 📸 Contributing Screenshots

+To add or update screenshots:
+1. Take high-quality screenshots (1920x1080 recommended)
+2. Save them in the `screenshots/` folder with descriptive names
+3. Update the README.md to reference new screenshots
+4. Ensure screenshots are optimized for web (compress if needed)
+5. Follow the naming convention: `feature-description.png`

 ## 📄 License